fargeo/archesguides/_pages/configuration.md

 ## Settings.py
 A number of important user settings, security settings, and directory settings are configured from this file.
 Most of these settings are applied through Django.
 ### Upload settings
-You can set the destination directory for uploaded files by changing the value of MEDIA_ROOT
+You can set the destination directory for uploaded files by changing the value of 'MEDIA_ROOT'
 ### Log settings
 Settings for both the regular and import logs are managed within settings.py.
 You can set the directory where the logs are kept and change the format of the log entries, along with other optional adjustments.
 The 'LEVEL:' fields control the verbosity of your terminal outputs, which can be set to four levels.
 From most to least verbose the options are: 'DEBUG', 'WARNING', 'ERROR', 'INFO'.

 ![Log Configuration]({{site.url}}/assets/images/loggingConfigurationAnnotated.png)
 ### Security settings
-The secret key used for production is stored here as SECRET_KEY and you can toggle django debugging on or off by changing the value of DEBUG
+The secret key used for production is stored here as SECRET_KEY and you can toggle Django debugging on or off by changing the value of DEBUG

 ![Security Configuration]({{site.url}}/assets/images/securitySettingsAnnotated.png)